quotepilgrim/nesw-cipher/README.md

 Notice how case, whitespace, and punctuation are preserved.
-As these are things that may reveal information about the content of a message, it is a good idea to only use lowercase letters, and only use spaces to sparate the message in groups of a fixed length instead of separating words (i.e. "thequ ickbr ownfo xjump sover thela zydog), which is common practice with hand ciphers.
+As these are things that may reveal information about the content of a message, it is a good idea to only use lowercase letters, and only use spaces to separate the message in groups of a fixed length instead of separating words (i.e. "thequ ickbr ownfo xjump sover thela zydog), which is common practice with hand ciphers.
 Numbers are also not enciphered, so avoid them as well.